-CPS's main source of state operating revenue, General State Aid (GSA), had been reduced each year since FY09 and had been a major driver of the structural deficit.
-With the action taken by Springfield in FY17, CPS will see its first increase in state funding since FY09, due to GSA being held harmless, \$215 million of new state pension funding, a \$29 million increase in early childhood funding, and the inclusion of a new "equity grant" which will provide CPS with an additional \$102 million.
+CPS's main source of state operating revenue, General State Aid (GSA), has been reduced each year since FY09 and has been a major driver of the structural deficit.

+With the action taken by Springfield in 2016, CPS was poised to see its first increase in state funding since FY09, due to GSA being held harmless, \$215 million of state pension funding to move CPS closer to equity with other districts' pension payments, a \$29 million increase in early childhood funding, and the inclusion of a new "equity grant" which will provide CPS with an additional \$102 million.